patchoo/patchoo/README.md

 Junki somewhat emulates [munki](https://code.google.com/p/munki/) workflows and user experience for JAMF Software's [Casper Suite](http://www.jamfsoftware.com/products/casper-suite/).

-Casper is the **best** all round management platform for all things Apple, but the fact it started it's life a few years a go when all Mac admins were using image based deployment workflows has meant there is gap in functionality when it comes to post deployment patching.
-You can deploy patches via policies, but after asking about best practice, I wasn't really happy with any current solutions or implementations.
+Casper is the **best** all round management platform for all things Apple, but the fact it started it's life a few years a go when all Mac admins were using image based deployment workflows has meant there is a gap in functionality when it comes to post deployment patching.
+You can deploy patches via policies, but after looking at current best practices with Casper, I wasn't really happy with any current solutions or implementations.

 Munki is the absolute, positiviely best way to deploy and *thin image* Macs.
 It does one thing, and it does it amazingly well.
 It can install software and ensure Macs are patched better than other system.
-Junki is inspired, and *hopefully* brings some of munki's greatness to Casper.
+Junki is munki inspired, and *hopefully* brings some of munki's greatness to Casper.

 #### junki isn't just a script... ####